pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 others stand firmly with science.
 In some minds both ideas coexist, somehow finding harmony.
-I have met people who are staunch supporters of science
-- they understand vaccines, adhere to public health guidelines, and respect scientific institutions.
+I have met people who are staunch supporters of science -they understand vaccines, adhere to public health guidelines, and respect scientific institutions.
 Yet some of them also swear by homeopathy.
 How can a mind harbor both positions